In Conclusion WCC

 return.
 However, when considering them a little common sense is in order.

-just materialize in our world -- in all His glory -- His presence would immediately
+just materialize in our world -- in all Its glory -- Its presence would immediately

 destroy our ability to hold on to our own difference.
 Preoccupation with the infinite has